The Microbiome in Early Childhood

 Candidatus Mycoplasma girerdii replicates, diversifies, and co-occurs with Trichomonas vaginalis in the oral cavity of a premature infant

-Elizabeth K. Costello, Erica M. Carlisle, Elisabeth M. Bik, Michael J. Morowitz, David A. Relman (2013) mBio.
+Elizabeth K. Costello, Erica M. Carlisle, Elisabeth M. Bik, Michael J. Morowitz, and David A. Relman (2013) mBio.